-- Intercropping and companion planting is encouraged. - Biological pest control practices are encouraged. - Biorational pesticides include oils, insecticidal soaps, microbials (such as Bacillus thurengienesis and entomopathogenic nematodes), botanicals (plant-based) and insect growth regulators are preferred. - Best agricultural sanitation practices are to be followed to reduce the spread of pests, weeds or agricultural disease. - The use of synthetic pesticides is not permitted unless authorized by the Town. - All Material Safety Data Sheets (MSDS) sheets for scheduled applications of pesticides are to be provided to the Agricultural Committee prior to application for review when submitting yearly reporting forms.
+- Intercropping and companion planting is encouraged. - Biological pest control practices are encouraged. - Biorational pesticides include oils, insecticidal soaps, microbials (such as Bacillus thurengienesis and entomopathogenic nematodes), botanicals (plant-based) and insect growth regulators are preferred. - Best agricultural sanitation practices are to be followed to reduce the spread of pests, weeds or agricultural disease. - The use of synthetic pesticides is not permitted unless authorized by the Town and/or Open Space Committee through the Planning and Land Use Department. - All Material Safety Data Sheets (MSDS) sheets for scheduled applications of pesticides are to be provided to the Agricultural Committee prior to application for review when submitting yearly reporting forms.
 For non-scheduled applications of pesticides, all MSDS sheets are to be provided to the Agricultural Committee with the yearly reporting form. - All pesticides must be applied according to the manufacturer's recommendations and/or according to cooperative extension recommendations. - The use of Atrazine or its agent is expressly prohibited on the subject property, and will result in the termination of the Lease, immediately authorizing the Licensor to re-enter and repossess said property without legal process.